 This interdisciplinary graduate seminar examines the history of climate change from natural and physical science, social science, and humanities perspectives.
 The class explores the ways that different disciplines approach understanding climate change and its impact on natural and human systems and how these understandings have changed over time.
-The course is team-taught by faculty from the natural and physical sciences, social sciences, humanities, and professional schools, and will include faculty guest speakers from KU and off-campus.
+The course is team-taught.
 Students will write a research paper on a climate change topic of their choice that reflects the historical and interdisciplinary approaches of the seminar.
-A goal of the seminar is to assemble student papers for presentation and possible publication.
 Prerequisite: Consent of instructor.
 LEC.

 EVRN 702.
 Energy, Ecology and Community in Kansas.
 3 Hours.

 This interdisciplinary graduate seminar examines the role of climate in shaping energy, ecology, and community in Kansas from natural and physical science, social science, and/or humanities perspectives.
 The class will combine lectures, group projects, and field research to understand the ways that climate change and energy production are reshaping the human and natural systems in Kansas and the Great Plains.
 The course is team-taught by faculty from the natural and physical science, social science, humanities and professional schools, and will include faculty guest speakers from KU and off-campus.
 LEC.